 BTC is the acronym given to Bitcoins.
-It is is still the most widely-used and popular cryptocurrency.
+It is still the most widely-used and popular cryptocurrency.

-Simply put, the clearnet is everything you can find on the internet via a search engine such as Google.
-These are all the websites which are publicly available and do not require any kind of registration or log-in credentials.
+Simply put, the “clearnet” is everything you can find on the internet via a search engine such as Google.
+These are all the websites that are publicly available and do not require any kind of registration or log-in credentials.
 However, this does not mean that websites that require a log-in are necessarily not part of the clearnet.

-CP is short for Child Pornography.
+CP is short for child pornography.
 Unfortunately, the dark web contains a number of pedophile networks through which their members are able to exchange illicit materials.
 It is an ongoing process for law enforcement all over the world to try and take such networks down.
-Even hacktivists such as the group Anoynmous have undertaken actions against this type of behavior.
+Even hacktivists such as the group Anonymous have undertaken actions against this type of behavior.
 Alas, the problem still exists.
 Occasionally, perpetrators are arrested and convicted.
 However, the vast majority of these communities persist.